Generating functions of substitutions: Generating functions for one-sided words

 that is $p_j$ is a left inverse of $S_j$.

 It is also easy to see that

 \end{remark}

-We wish to examine the rationality/transcendentality of these generating functions similarly as to the last subsection.
-Obviously, some new techniques will be required.
-The point of all of this is that a letter in a word can be not eventually periodic but still have an eventually periodic structure if viewed by its position function.
+We wish to examine the rationality/transcendence of these generating functions similarly as to the last subsection.
+Obviously, some new techniques will be required as a letter in a word can be not eventually periodic but still have an eventually periodic structure if viewed by its position function.

 If $a_j$ appears only a finite number of times then $P_{a_j}(X)$ is a polynomial.
 Otherwise, $\{p_j(n)\}$ is a strictly increasing non-negative sequence of integers.
 This implies that the radius of convergence is